romanzipp/Laravel-SEO/docs/4-LARAVEL-MIX.md

 By default, all assets are added to the document head.
 You can specify filters or rejections to hide certain assets like admin scripts.
 The callbacks are passed through the Laravel collection instance.

-In this example, we will stop all **admin** frontend assets from prefetching by retuning `null` within the provided map callback.
+In this example, we will stop all **admin** frontend assets from prefetching by returning `null` within the provided map callback.

 ```php
 use romanzipp\Seo\Conductors\Types\ManifestAsset;